LuisCepeda/residuos/README.md

-run /database/seed.js to create and populate a SQLite database
+The api needs a SQLite database, to create and populate run node src/database/seed.js